flexera-public/policy_engine_training/14_misc/README.md

 ## Step 7: Add Resource Level to Export

 When writing policy templates that report individual resources, it is recommended that you add the `resource_level` field and set it to "true".
-This will allow the user to perform actions against individual resources or groups of resources in the UI if your policy has actions.
+This will allow the user to perform actions against individual resources in the UI if your policy template has actions.
 When setting `resource_level` to true, your `export` block must contain an "id" field.

 Since policy templates can be considered resources, let's add this statement to our policy like so: